 Easy Caramel Corn — Updated!

-Another thing worth mentioning is that I make the popcorn in the microwave without any extra oil.
-If you haven’t mastered the art of making popcorn in a brown lunch sack in the microwave, Just keep in mind times and temps will vary and you might have to make a couple of practice batches.
+You can make the popcorn using your favorite method.
+Prepackaged microwave popcorn works well, you can pop your own popcorn in a brown paper sack.
+Popping corn in a brown sack takes a little practice in terms of getting the microwave time just right, so you may have to experiment a bit.
 I generally put about 1/4 cup unpopped corn in a lunch sack, fold the top over and leave lots of room for the corn to expand, and heat on high until popping subsides.
 Depending on how powerful your microwave is, setting and times will vary.
 In my old microwave, 1/4 cup of corn would pop in less than two minutes.
 In my new microwave it takes closer to 3.
 If your corn burns before all of it is popped, try using power level 8 or a slightly lower setting than high.

 - 4 tablespoons butter

 - 1/2 cup brown sugar light or dark okay

 - 1/4 teaspoon salt use 1/8 if using salted butter